aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/kernel-filters/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The Blur image effect is achieved through the application of a convolution filter, where pixel values are averaged within a specified area using a weighted sum.
-This process smoothens pixel transitions, reducing sharpness and enhancing a softer, blended appearance in the image.
+The Blur effect in images is attained by employing a convolution filter, which averages pixel values within a defined region using a weighted sum.
+This technique results in a gradual merging of pixel transitions, diminishing sharpness and contributing to a gentler, fused look in the image.
 </p>

 <a href="./blur-filter/">Blur Box Filter Example</a>